nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 };
 {% endhighlight %}

-We can now compose them in order to create a more powerful function out of the two:
+We can now \_.compose them to create a more powerful function out of the two:

 {% highlight javascript linenos %}
 var welcome = _.compose(greet, exclaim);